jiayi-ong/Implementing-LASSO-Binary-Logistic-Regression/README.md

 I implement the binary logistic LASSO using the coordinate descent and Iteratively Reweighted Least Squares (IRLS) algorithms.
 In the following section, I wrap my algorithm as a parsnip model and demonstrate how it can be used in the tidymodels workflow.

+functions.R contains the algorithms, make_tidy.R makes the algorithm into a parsnip model.

 # Introduction